 Some of the constraints that cloud infrastructure must implement are below:

 In cloud computing, one of the premises is that the services are transparently delivered whatever the physical implementation in the cloud.
-The transparency is a foundational concepts in cloud computing.
+The transparency is a foundational concept in cloud computing.
 It’s actually another form of virtualization where various resources appear to the users as a single resource.
-It’s unlikely that single servers or resources will always be sufficed to satisfy demand for a provisioned resource.
+It’s unlikely that single servers or resources will always be sufficed to satisfy the demand for a provisioned resource.

 Scaling up application delivery solutions aren’t that simple as scaling up an app for the reason that it involves configuration or re-architecting the network.
-Therefore, application delivery solution is required to be scalable that will require virtual infrastructure so that the resource can be de-provisioned and provisioned easily.
+Therefore, an application delivery solution is required to be scalable that will require virtual infrastructure so that the resource can be de-provisioned and provisioned easily.

 - Intelligent Monitoring

-For you to achieve on-demand scalability as well as transparency required of mega data center in the cloud, control nodes like application delivery solution will require intelligent monitoring capabilities.
+For you to achieve on-demand scalability as well as transparency required of mega data centre in the cloud, control nodes like application delivery solution will require intelligent monitoring capabilities.
 It’ll need to understand when a certain server is overwhelmed and once network conditions are affecting the application performance adversely.
-It needs to determine the services and applications being served from the cloud and understanding when behavior is outside the accepted norms.
-While functionality may be implemented externally in a huge management monitoring system, once the control nodes see clients, the state of applications, and the network, it’s in the best position to understand real-time conditions as well as performance of involved parties without the need of heavy lifting of correlation which would be needed by external monitoring systems.
+It needs to determine the services and applications being served from the cloud and understanding when behaviour is outside the accepted norms.
+While functionality may be implemented externally in a huge management monitoring system, once the control nodes see clients, the state of applications, and the network, it’s in the best position to understand real-time conditions as well as the performance of involved parties without the need of heavy lifting of correlation which would be needed by external monitoring systems.

 The Basics of Cloud Computing Infrastructure